FAQ about Graduate Study in History at UNA

 Is the Online Degree Option Fully Online?

 Yes.
-If you pursue the Online Degree option, you do not have to be in-residence.
-If you take only online classes, your tuition is calculated as in-state, provided you do not ever take a traditional face-to-face course.
-If you are in the area, and are an on-line student, we would love to visit with you in person.
+If you pursue the Online Degree option, you do not need to be in residence.
+If you take only online classes, your tuition is calculated as in-state, provided you never take a traditional face-to-face course.
+If you are in the area and are an online student, we would love to visit with you in person.

 How long will it take to complete my degree?

 That is up to each student.
-Many of our graduate students are part-time students while working.
+Many of our graduate students are working while pursuing their degrees.
 We will work with you, but our program of study is designed to be completed in two years on a full-time basis.

 How much is tuition?

-Tuition Costs Effective Fall 2017: (please check the Student Accounts website for the most up-to-date information.) https://www.una.edu/tuition/tuition-and-fees.html
+Please check the Student Accounts website for the most up-to-date information. https://www.una.edu/tuition/tuition-and-fees/index.html

 What fees should I expect to pay (beyond tuition)?

-Fees Effective Fall 2017: (please check the Student Accounts website for the most up-to-date information https://www.una.edu/tuition/tuition-and-fees.html)
+Please check the Student Accounts website for the most up-to-date information: https://www.una.edu/tuition/tuition-and-fees/index.html .

 Can I drop a class without financial penalty?